onecrayon/cookiecutter-musketeers-python/README.md

 For Windows users, you will want to install Docker Desktop on the Windows side, and place this repository (and any projects you create with it) in your WSL 2 file system.

-After installing the dependencies above, simply run `make` from the root directory!
-Once the Docker container is built, you will be able to proceed through the standard Cookiecutter command line interface to create your project.
-You can then move your newly created project folder out of this project's root directory, and you'll be good to go!
+After installing the dependencies above, simply run `make` from the root directory to list the available make commands.
+Typically for creating a new project, you will run something similar to this:

+    make new BASE=../

+The `BASE` argument allows you to specify the parent directory where you want to create your new project (relative paths are relative to the root directory of this cookiecutter project).
+If you do not specify a base path, then your new project will be created as a subdirectory of this project (which you can then move wherever you like).

-Refer to the README in your new project for how to get a local server up and running (you're halfway there already!).
+Refer to the README in your new project for how to get a local server up and running (hint: since you've already got a 3 Musketeers setup installed, you're a `make` command away).

 ### Configuration options